 2008 hasn't really started any better than 2007 finished - a laptop is stolen from the boot of a car, containing 600,000 personal data records - heaping data disaster upon data disaster.
 Reality says that laptops will be stolen, even when we think they are secure.
 I've had a laptop stolen from a hotel room, as have many friends and colleagues, and I know of friends and colleagues who've had laptops stolen from cars, or worse*

 While it's wise to do everything to avoid theft (I always use a Kensington lock on my laptop in hotels now), the other important step is to minimise the impact of the loss.
 According to the BBC news report "Teachers put pupil data at risk", which was prompted by research by RM, teachers in nearly half of England's primary schools back up pupil data on CDs and memory sticks, which they then take out of school.
 The survey of 933 schools found only 1% of respondents were encrypting the data.
-And I'm pretty sure that you'll have the same - is there a member of the management team in your university who takes home a complete copy of your student database each night on their laptop?
+And I'm pretty sure that you'll have the same - is there a member of the management team in your college who takes home a complete copy of your student database each night on their laptop?

 The information that I wrote last October on data security is still accurate today, and contains an action plan, but here's a very quick reminder of two ends of the scale:

 This is potentially quite a boring subject (and can be quite dry, as I discovered researching this), but the alternative to doing nothing is that you go through quite an 'exciting' time, like HMRC.